Rrisko/DSAI-project-minesweeeper/README.md

 ### Interaction with clingo

-The program runs in loops, each loop extracts the available information from the web game, formats it as facts for clingo and writes it in the ```minesweeeper.lp``` file.
+The program runs in loops, each loop extracts the available information from the web game, formats it as facts for clingo and writes it in the ```minesweeper.lp``` file.
 Next, clingo solver is called, and it outputs facts about all cells.
 This output is filtered only for the cells neighbouring the uncovered region.
 A cell, which is deemed as safe, is clicked on, starting a new iteration of the loop.

 Looping terminates with game's end: either by uncovering all safe cells or hitting a mine.